 Marius has a background in Physics and completed a M.Phil. in Biotechnology at the University of Cambridge.
 He is currently a third-year PhD student and he is working on electrophysiologically investigating the neuron-type specific pathology of Tau, a protein associated with Alzheimer's disease.

 Naunehal is a PhD student with a background in neuroscience.
 His research is focused on TDP-43 aggregation in Amyotrophic Lateral Sclerosis cell models.
 He is also based at the Centre for Misfolding Diseases under the supervision of Prof. Tuomas Knowles.

-Yuqing is a first-year PhD student with a background in chemistry.
-After completing the MPhil in Biotechnology at the University of Cambridge, she is now investigating axonal and synaptic changes and lysosome-guided gndoplasmic reticulum trafficking in in vitro protein accumulating models of Alzheimer’s Disease and Lewy Body Diseases.
+Yuqing is a second-year PhD student with a background in chemistry.
+After completing the MPhil in Biotechnology at the University of Cambridge, she is currently studying the physiological role of alpha-synuclein in neurons and the pathological role of alpha-synuclein in Parkinson's disease.

 Belquis is a first-year PhD student with a mechanical engineering background (BSc American University in Cairo, 2019) and a European photonics technologies background (Aix-Marseille and Tampere Universities, 2020/1).
 The focus of her research is on developing a microfluidic platform to study neurodegenerative disease integrating optogenetics, microelectrode arrays, and organoids.